 What is the Recovery Rebate Credit?

 You can claim your missing stimulus payment with the Recovery Rebate Credit.
-The IRS introduced the Recovery Rebate Credit for eligible taxpayers who did not receive first stimulus payment.
-All tax information is based on your 2020 tax information and will be located on your 2020 tax return.
+The IRS introduced the Recovery Rebate Credit for eligible taxpayers who did not receive first or second stimulus payment.

 This credit was authorized for COVID-19 assistance under the CARES Act.
 It is an advanced payment which will increase your refund or lower your tax due to the IRS.